TheWarko/weekendfly/README.md

 ![](https://github.com/TheWarko/weekendfly/blob/master/public/logo.png) ✈️

 A flights research for specifics days of week. \
-For example you can search flight availables for all weekends of next months and booking at the better price. \
+For example you can search flight availables for all weekends of next months and booking at the best price. \
 It's a my personal idea and project to start learning ReactJS.

+## Preview
 ![](https://github.com/TheWarko/weekendfly/blob/master/public/preview.png)

 ## API